promptcloud-bot/bubus/README.md

 The placeholder object that represents the pending result from a single handler executing an event.
 `Event.event_results` contains a `dict[PythonIdStr, EventResult]` in the shape of `{handler_id: EventResult()}`.

+You shouldn't need to ever directly use this class, it's an internal wrapper to track pending and completed results from each handler within `BaseEvent.event_results`.

 #### `EventResult` Fields